 Nurse Advocacy: 3 Ways to Become a Better Nurse Advocate

-In the code of ethics for The American Nurses Association (ANA), advocacy is considered a pillar of nursing.
+In the American Nurses Association (ANA) code of ethics, advocacy is considered a pillar of nursing.

-After all, nurses instinctively advocate for their patients, in their workplaces and in their communities.
+After all, nurses instinctively advocate for their patients, in their workplaces, and their communities.

 When it comes to nurse advocacy, not all nurses may know what is expected of them, and sometimes workplace rules can make nurse advocacy difficult.

 Learn how you can become a better nurse advocate for patients.

 What Is Nurse Advocacy?

 According to an article in American Nurse Today, nurse advocacy means using your professional position to “support, protect, or speak out for the rights and interests of another,” including patients.
 Many nurses consider nurse advocacy an essential part of their practice.

 Shanna Shafer, a 10-year veteran RN who has worked in ICU, home health, and hospice settings and is now the strategic communications director of BestNursingDegree.com, says that the healthcare system is often more complicated than patients are prepared to deal with, especially when faced with a health crisis or new diagnosis.

 “A nurse who can help patients and families navigate the complex web of the healthcare industry is a valuable resource,” says Shafer.